SAP-archive/BUILD/Contribution.md

 Check the Issue Tracker in the Project Norman sub-project repository you interested in contributing to.
 You might be able to provide further information, or a hint that helps other contributors understand the issue.
 This is a great way to get acquainted with the project.
 You might want to fix an issue.
 For more information, see <a href="#Fix Issues">    Fix Issues</a>.

-###<a name="Report Issues"></a>Report Issues
+###<a name="Report Issues"></a>Report or Fix Issues
 You can contribute by simply reporting issues you encountered when using Project Norman.

-For more comprehensive guidelines on reporting issues, please refer to <a href="#How Do I Report Issues?">    How Do I Report Issues?</a> section.

-###<a name="Fix Issues"></a>Fix Issues

 Check the Issue Tracker in repository for the Project Norman sub-project for issues you are interested in fixing.
 Consider issues that are currently being fixed aswell if they interest you, because the contributor responsible might appreciate the offer of assistance.

+For more comprehensive guidelines on reporting issues, please refer to <a href="#How Do I Report Issues?">    How Do I Report Issues?</a> section.

+You might identify and issues you want to fix.
+Great!
 For guidelines on contributing a fix, please refer to <a href="#How Do I Make Changes to Product Norman Sub-Projects?">    How Do I Make Changes to Product Norman Sub-Projects?</a> section.

+###<a name="Provide Miscellanous Information"></a>Provide Miscellanous Information

+We welcome contributions of all types of project relation information, such as test scenarios and results in various environments, performance tests and results, documentation about the project, such as 'How To's or API documentation, and any other information you think the community will be able to use.

 ###<a name="Propose and Build New Features, Enhancements, and Optimizations"></a>Propose and Build New Features, Enhancements, and Optimizations